lensesio/fast-data-dev/README.md

   This happens because the Broker isn't up yet.
 It is normal.
 Supervisord will restart them and they will work when Broker is up.
+- What resources does this need?

+  An idle, fresh ran container will need about 1.5GiB of RAM.
+We spawn 4 JVM based apps after all.
+Once you start working, your mileage will vary.
+In our experience it is Connect that can turn to a memory hog.
+We set its heap size to 1GiB but this may not be enough.
 - I want to see some logs.

   Every application stores its logs under `/var/log` inside the container.